chennachaos/high-performance-matlab/_episodes/12-summary.md

 ## What next?
 We have covered a lot of topics in this course.
 However, this course is by no means exhaustive.
-This course covers only basics of some important features of MATLAB PCT that will help in improving the performance of your code by exploiting the parallel computers.
+This course covers only the basics of some essential features of MATLAB PCT that will help in improving the performance of your code by exploiting the parallel computers.
 It must be super-exciting to try all these techniques and tools to improve the performance of your MATLAB codes.